 SwiftUI Confirmation Dialogs

-In iOS 15, SwiftUI added a convenient view modifier to present a confirmation dialog to the user.
+In iOS 15, and macOS 12, SwiftUI added a convenient view modifier to present a confirmation dialog to the user.

 Sheets, Alerts and Confirmations